 Workflow Events: To Use an Existing Event

-The following activity will walk you through the process of creating a custom event handler for an existing event and implementing a transition that is triggered by this event.
+The following activity will walk you through the process of creating a workflow event handler for an existing workflow event and implementing a transition that is triggered by this event.

 Story